Tuesday Forecast With Travis Meyer

 Video

-Travis Meyer here with your forecast for Tuesday and a look at the week ahead.
+Travis Meyer here with a look at your Tuesday forecast and a peek at the 9-day.

 Keep up-to-date with everything that happens in your world.